BRIDEBOOK

 Simplified global navigation to reflect how couples plan

-Homepage refresh with entry points into key categories (photographers, florists, etc.)
+Refreshed the homepage with clear entry points into key supplier categories

 Impact